awsdocs/elb-network-load-balancers-user-guide/doc_source/introduction.md

 You can configure health checks, which are used to monitor the health of the registered targets so that the load balancer can send requests only to the healthy targets\.

-For more information, see [How Elastic Load Balancing Works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) in the *Elastic Load Balancing User Guide*\.
+For more information, see [How Elastic Load Balancing works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) in the *Elastic Load Balancing User Guide*\.

-## Benefits of Migrating from a Classic Load Balancer<a name="network-load-balancer-benefits"></a>
+## Benefits of migrating from a Classic Load Balancer<a name="network-load-balancer-benefits"></a>

 Using a Network Load Balancer instead of a Classic Load Balancer has the following benefits:
 + Ability to handle volatile workloads and scale to millions of requests per second\.